klichen/Communication-System/phase1/src/ReadMe.txt

 -----READ ALL BEFORE STARTING-----

-*IMPORTANT* ONE MUST LOGOUT EACH TIME AFTER THEY USE THE PROGRAM AND NOT PRESS THE STOP 'MAIN' BUTTON.
+*IMPORTANT* ONE MUST LOGOUT EACH TIME AFTER THEY USE THE PROGRAM AND NEVER PRESS THE STOP 'MAIN' BUTTON.
 This ensures the files are saved correctly each time one logs in and out of an account.

 -----CLONING REPO-----
-The user must first clone our repository (make sure the link ends with .../group_0047) and in the folder there should be a "phase1" folder followed by our "src" folder.
+IMPORTANT - The user must first clone our repository (make sure the link ends with .../group_0047) and in the folder there should be a "phase1" folder followed by our "src" folder.
+This means the main project folder is "group_0047".
 This is just to ensure the filepath is read correctly by our methods.

+In case when you cloned our repository and the project folder is "phase1" instead of "group_0047", meaning that the top left most folder on the project pane reads "phase1" instead of "group_0047", then in the LoadAndSaveObjects.java class you would have to change the file path for BOTH methods to "src/allObjects.txt" from "phase1/src/allObjects.txt" for the program to function.

 -----RUNNING THE PROGRAM-----
 To run our program, the user must run our Main method.
 A prompt will